Create a synchronization object

 If attr is NULL, the default attributes (PTHREAD_PRIO_INHERIT) are assumed.

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

 The SyncTypeCreate() and SyncTypeCreate_r() kernel calls create a synchronization object in the kernel and initializes sync for use in other synchronization kernel calls.
-The synchronization object is local to the process.
 These functions are similar, except for the way they indicate errors.
 See the Returns section for details.

 |You should allocate synchronization objects only in normal memory mappings.
 On certain processors (e.g. some PPC ones), atomic operations such as calls to pthread_mutex_lock() will cause a fault if the control structure is allocated in uncached memory.|

 Synchronization objects can be used for mutexes, semaphores, or condition variables.

 You can destroy the synchronization object by calling SyncDestroy().

 These calls don't block.